-In addition to the following items, David contributes articles to YES!
-Magazine magazine and online publications.
+In addition to the following items, David writes a regular column for YES!
+Magazine and contributes articles to other magazines and online publications.

 Abstract: We humans are now a truly global species.
 Our common future depends on our successful transition to an Ecological Civilization that works in balanced and harmonious relationship with Earth’s living systems to provide every person with a means of living consistent with their need for health and happiness.
 (An earlier version of this paper was prepared for and presented to the 2016 Donghu Forum on Global Governance: Symposium on Green Development and Global Governance, Hauzhong University of Science and Technology, Wuhan, China.)

 In a series of articles/letters, David weighs in on TPP, Fast-Track, corporate control, and the implications for our environment, local business, American workers, and our democracy.
 These articles can be found HERE, including links to those published by YES!
 Magazine.

 How can we distinguish true new paradigm development from marginal adjustments in the old paradigm system?
 Written as a member of the New Development Paradigm Working Group appointed by the King of Bhutan as a contribution to a report requested by the United Nations.

 Co-authored with John Cavanagh, this New Economy Working Group report identifies the systemic causes of the jobs crisis and outlines a program of corrective action to shift power from Wall Street to Main Street, rebuild the middle class, and unleash America’s entrepreneurial potential.